TelecomParistoc/robot-framework/framework/README.md

 r.add_parallel(function, argument_list_of_the_function)
 ```

 Assume that we want to move the first motor at position 100 (in degrees), and second motor at position -150 (a positiv number is for clockwise rotation, a negativ for a counter clockwise rotation).
+Note that you must specify a number in range [-150, 150], because of physical limitations of the motor.
 So we write :
 ```python
 r.add_parallel(r.motor_1.move, [100])
 r.add_parallel(r.motor_2.move, [-150])